rgb-led-matrix/rgb-led-matrix/README.md

 ```

 ## Layout
-There are three sections at this directory level.
+There are six sections at this directory level.
 Look at lower levels for more details about each section.

+### Hardware
+This is a section for hardware adapter modules.
+Currently there are two classes.

+#### HUB75
+These are for the HUB75 framebuffer implementations.
+These are bit bang notions and do not use external.
+These may require a kernel module in modules, depending on platform.

+#### external
+These are for the external framebuffer implementations.
+See external section.
+Currently the only subclass is RP2040, which is based on LED_Matrix_RP2040.

 ### external
 This is a section for hardware offload modules used in rgb-led-matrix/lib/src/framebuffer.
 Some external modules may have better features.

+### firmware
+This section is for the pin-pulser implementation, which has been moved to an external microcontroller.
+This was done to improve performance and portability.
+Firmware submodules used here are derived from rgb-led-matrix-module.
+Currently the only implementation is rgb-led-matrix-rp2040-module using the RPi PICO module.

+### modules
+This section is for kernel modules used by different platforms.
+These kernel modules provide things like user space access to GPIO registers with standard priviledges.
+Currently the only implementation is rock_pi_s_gpiomem which creates /dev/mem on Rock Pi S using 4.4 Linux Kernel.
+However this logic should be portable to other platforms and kernel versions, using Linux.

 ### rgb-led-matrix
 This is the main library source directory.
 The top level library includes are in rgb-led-matrix/include while the internal source is divided into rgb-led-matrix/lib which has an include and src folder.
 Applications do not need to worry about the internal logic, just the top level includes and the libraries.